gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 $$ A_{ij} = \frac{(h_i W_Q)(h_j W_K)^T}{\sqrt{d}} + b_{\phi(v_i,v_j)} + c_{ij} $$

-This process ensures that edge features directly contribute to the attention score between any two nodes, allowing for a more nuanced and comprehensive utilization of edge information.
+This ensures that edge features directly contribute to the attention score between any two nodes, allowing for a more nuanced and comprehensive utilization of edge information.
 The impact is significant, and it greatly improves the performance, as proven empirically in the Experiments section.

 ---
 ### VNode

 The \[VNode\] (or a Virtual Node) is arguably one of the most important contributions from the work.
 It is an artificial node which is connected to <b>all</b> other nodes.
-The paper cites <a href="https://arxiv.org/abs/1704.01212">paper</a> as an empirical motivation, but a better intuition behind the concept is as a generalization of the \[CLS\] token widely used in NLP and Vision.
+The authors cite this <a href="https://arxiv.org/abs/1704.01212">paper</a> as an empirical motivation, but a better intuition behind the concept is as a generalization of the \[CLS\] token widely used in NLP and Vision.
 <!-- The sharp reader will notice that this has an important implication on $b$ and $\phi$, because the \[VNode\] is connected to every node, -->

 $$